RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GlycanTreeRelax_type.md

 The layers are slid down throught the tree of the glycan.
 The window size represents the overlap in the layers.
 A window size of 1, means that the last residue (or residues of layer 1) from the last modeling effort, will be used again as part of the next layer.
 A window size of 0, means that no residues will be re-modeled.
 Typically, we would want at least a window size of 1.
+--Residue Selection--

+ You do not need a ResidueSelector passed in.
+It will select all glycan residues automatically.
+ However, if you do, you must only pass in glycan residues.
+See the GlycanResidueSelector and the GlycanLayerSelector for a very easy way to select specific glycan trees and residues.

 ```xml
 <GlycanTreeRelax name="(&string;)" layer_size="(&non_negative_integer;)"